tushargahiwal/ReactJS/01_basics/props.md

   - it is a argument passed into react components
   - props are passed to component via html attributes

   - the value send to the function through app.js

+  useCallback hooks
+  - usecallback is a react hook that lets you cache a function definition between re-renders